cncolder/finddiff/NOTES.md

 ### Play audio on android stock browser.

-Android stock browser not support web audio api.
+Android stock browser is not support web audio api.
 The html audio tag is not work on cordova.
 We need [crosswalk][crosswalk] chromium webview.

 ### Crosswalk WebGL is not enabled in some old device.